-Say: Safety Data Sheets (SDS), previously called Material Safety Data Sheets (MSDS), are standardized information sheets required for each chemical that you use in your facility.
-These are produced by the manufacturer, distributer, or importer, and communicate the hazards of each chemical and how it can be used and stored safely.
+Safety Data Sheets (SDS), previously called Material Safety Data Sheets (MSDS), are standardized information sheets required for each chemical that you use in your facility.
+These are produced by the manufacturer, distributer, or importer, and designed to communicate the hazards of the chemical and how it can be used safely and stored safely.
 The Occupational Safety and Health Administration (OSHA) requires that you have these available for employees to be able to consult for all potentially harmful chemicals.